 Lyme disease is caused by the bacteria Borrelia burgdorferi.
 It is transmitted by infected ticks when they bite into skin and transfer the bacteria into the victim’s bloodstream.
-According to the Center for Disease Control and Prevention, two ticks carry this disease in the United States: the black-legged tick and the western-legged tick (present primarily on the west coast).
+According to the Center for Disease Control and Prevention, two ticks carry this disease in the United States: the deer tick and the western-legged tick (present primarily on the west coast).
 Each year, over 30,000 cases of Lyme disease are reported in the U.S. New Mexico has had 46 confirmed cases of Lyme disease in the past.

-What Are the Effects of Lyme Disease?
+What Are the Signs of Lyme Disease?

 - One of the most characteristic symptoms is a rash known as Erythema Migrans.
-According to the Center for Disease Control and Prevention, this can appear at the site of a tick bite anywhere from 3 to 30 days after being bitten.
+According to the CDC, this can appear at the site of a tick bite anywhere from 3 to 30 days after being bitten.

 - Paying close attention to symptoms is critical as Lyme disease can be better treated with early detection.
 That said, additional blood tests may be required for confirmation.

-- Modify tick habitats around your home: Our recommendations for habitat modification include regularly grooming your yard.
-Focus on eliminating crops attractive to deer and other animals, and removing bird feeders as well as wood piles from your property.
+- Modify tick habitats around your home.
+Our recommendations for habitat modification include regularly grooming your yard.
+Focus on eliminating crops attractive to deer and other animals, and removing bird feeders as well as woodpiles from your property.
 It’s also best to avoid traveling into wooded areas where ticks live.

-- Dress for the occasion: Ticks are small, which can make them difficult to detect.
+- Dress for the occasion.
+Ticks are small, which can make them difficult to detect.
 If you’re planning to visit known tick habitats, like woods and rivers, dress in light-colored garments to make spotting them easier.
 Additionally, you should wear clothing that covers as much skin as possible.
 This includes wearing pants, long-sleeved shirts, and closed-toed shoes.

-- Use care and caution: When in wooded areas, walk in the center of trails.
+- Use care and caution.
+When in wooded areas, walk in the center of trails.
 Avoid walking through heavily wooded or brushy areas with high grass and leaf litter.
 Spray exposed skin with a repellent that contains at least 20 percent DEET, picaridin, or IR3535.
 Bathe or shower as soon as possible after coming indoors to wash off any ticks that may be crawling.

-- Check your pets: Pets can easily and unknowingly pick up ticks when wandering outside.
+- Check your pets.
+Pets can easily and unknowingly pick up ticks when wandering outside.
 Remember to treat your pets with tick repellent.
 Ticks change hosts numerous times throughout their lifespan.
 They can easily migrate from your pet to you.
 Always inspect your pet after outings to ensure your furry friends are not bringing ticks indoors where they can be a danger to your family.

 Professional Tick Control Services

 Here at New Mexico Pest Control, we’d like to think that every month should be Lyme Disease Awareness Month.
 Since we’re not able to do that, we’ll take the month of May to increase awareness about the disease and ways to attempt prevention.
 If you’re worried about ticks in your yard, schedule an appointment with us today!
 Our trained technicians can hunt down the places ticks like to live and hide, and help keep them out of your yard for good.
 Contact us today to get started!